 Dog Diet Tip.
 Make sure you choose a dog food containing less than 3400 kcal/kg ME.
 The lower the kcal count the better.

 Knowing the calorie count of the food you feed your dog is essential for weight loss.
 Calorie counts allow us to determine the correct serving size for a safe rate of weight loss.

 It is difficult to slim dogs fed on calorie-rich foods.
-Because the servings fed in accordance with the daily calorie allowance, will be small.
-Small portions leave dogs feeling unsatisfied.
-And owners feel mean feeding such small serves.
+Because the serving size to meet your dog's dieting calorie allowance, will be small.
+Small portions leave dogs feeling unsatisfied and leave owners feeling mean.

 The best dog foods to assist with weight loss have reduced calorie counts.
 This means you can feed large enough servings to satisfy hunger levels without blowing your dog's daily calorie allowance!
 Learn about dog calorie needs here.

 For commercial dog food, calorie content is located in the guaranteed analysis (dog food analysis) or the feeding guideline panel.
 This can be found on the back or sides of dog food packaging.

 Prefer to feed home made dog food?
 Read about low-calorie homemade dog foods here.

 Learn to count calories on behalf of your dog!

 Calories in pet foods are listed as Kilocalories (kcal).